bomkvilt/2019-II-tasks-Tarantool/ReadMe.md

 The command will deploy a helm package with a pod consits off stateless storage (no mounts) and tester images.
 Tester's ouput will be placed to the console.

 To remove the package call <code>./control.sh -r</code>.

+### deployment
+The projects builds and deploys at GKP (<code>./control.sh -d</code>).

+Notes:
+- Being deployed non-localy, Tarantool.http refuses any direct http connection so it's required to use an intermediate http server (currently i've used Nginx); I've spent about 10 hours to detect it with tries to find the bug-a-feature...
+- Currently the project mounts no value to '/var/lib/tarantool'